 Informational interviews are casual meetings where you scope out potential jobs and learn activities in your industry.
 Depending on the connection, you may be able to get advice on your career path.
 The important thing about informational interviews is you’re letting people know you’re on the job market and you’re looking for details to help you in your search.

-So you’ve scored an informational interview with an amazing woman who you think can connect you to opportunities or offer you advice as you restart your career.
+So you’ve scored an informational interview with an amazing person who you think can connect you to opportunities or offer you advice as you restart your career.
 Great!
 Now what?!

 Don’t panic, but do prepare.
 Informational interviews are a great way to learn more about the market, figure out where your skills might be best suited, assess where you have skill or experience gaps that need to be filled and get you connected to someone who can open a door when the right opportunity becomes available.
 But they only work that magic if you use them wisely.

 1. Know what you want to get from the conversation.